 Essential Oils: All Natural Remedies: Cumin is stimulating and lessens fatigue, calms nerves and lifts spirits, and eases digestive discomfort.

-Illustrated Encyclopedia of Essential Oils: Use cumin for muscle aches and pains, indigestion, flatulence, headaches, and nervous exhaustion.
+The Encyclopedia of Essential Oils (updated edition): Cumin may help improve circulation and ease indigestion, flatulence, headaches, and nervous exhaustion.

 Aromatherapy For Health Professionals: Cumin may fight fungus and inflammation, is calming, and is useful for the digestive system.